The Best 9-Day Switzerland Itinerary: Detailed Guide

 Like the train, you will be asked to show your Swiss Travel Pass and possibly your passport, so have those ready to go.

-3. Stand atop Mount Rigi
+3. Stand on top of Mount Rigi

 Known as the Queen of the Mountains, Mt Rigi is a large mountain range in the Lucerne region and worth a visit during your nine-day Switzerland itinerary.